weichen-cas/weichen-cas.github.io/_pages/about.md

 ## We Are Hiring!

 We are recruiting all-levels (researchers, postdocs and Ph.D. students) who have great passion in fundamental research to make AI trustworthy.
 If you have solid math and/or CS background (especially in machine learning), welcome to send your resume to me (chenwei2022 AT ict.ac.cn).
-Please check [this page](https://weichen-cas.github.io/Group/) for details about my group.
+Please check [this page](https://weichen-cas.github.io/Group/) for details about our group.